Genivia/ugrep/README.md

 When a utility fails to produce output, e.g. when the specified options for the utility are invalid, the search is silently skipped.

-Filter utilities are typically `cat` (concat, pass through), `tr` (translate), `iconv` and `uconv` (convert), and more advanced document conversion utilities such as `pdftotext`, `pandoc`, and `soffice`.
-Filter utilities also include decompressors such as `gunzip`, `unxz`, `unlzma` that can decompress files to standard output.
-However, option `-z` is faster to search compressed files.

 **Warning:** option `--format` should not be used with utilities that modify files.
 Otherwise searches may be unpredicatable.
-In the worst case files may be lost, for example when the specified utility modifies or deletes the file passed as option `%`.
+In the worst case files may be lost, for example when the specified utility replaces or deletes the file passed to the command with `--filter` option `%`.

+Common filter utilities are `cat` (concat, pass through), `tr` (translate), `iconv` and `uconv` (convert), and more advanced document conversion utilities such as [`pdftotext`](https://pypi.org/project/pdftotext) to convert PDF to text, [`pandoc`](https://pandoc.org) to convert .docx, .epub, and other document formats, [`soffice`](https://www.libreoffice.org) to convert office documents, and [`csvkit`](https://pypi.org/project/csvkit) to convert spreadsheets.
+Also decompressors may be used as filter utilities, such as `gunzip`, `bunzip2`, `unxz`, and `unlzma` that can decompress files to standard output by specifying option `--stdout`.
+However, **ugrep** option `-z` is typically faster to search compressed files because a separate process is does not need to be forked.

-To recursively search files including PDF files in the working directory without recursing into subdirectories, for `drink me` using the `pdftotext` filter to convert PDF to text:
+To recursively search files including PDF files in the working directory without recursing into subdirectories, for `drink me` using the `pdftotext` filter to convert PDF to text without preserving page breaks:

-    ugrep --color -r --filter='pdf:pdftotext % -' --max-depth=1 'drink me'
+    ugrep --color -r --filter='pdf:pdftotext -nopgbrk % -' --max-depth=1 'drink me'

 To recursively search text files for `eat me` while converting non-printable characters in .txt and .md files using the `cat -v` filter: